XuGaoUCI/SystemDesign/Chapter 1:  Scale from 0 to 1M.md

 - Clients connect to public IP of load balancer and can not communicate directly with servers
 - Private IPs used for communication between servers with the same network
 - Failover issue / availability
+  - Serve 1 down, traffic routed to server 2 while adding a new healthy server
+  - Traffic grows rapidly, add new servers and LB will send requests to new ones

+## Database replication